Updated 2026large-breed guide

 Size Appropriateness

-The Golden Retriever at 55-75 lbs needs products specifically sized for their large frame.
-We only recommend products available in the correct size range.
+The Golden Retriever at 55-75 lbs needs products sized for their large frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Variety

-We evaluate this factor specifically for Golden Retriever dogs, considering their large size, high energy level, and long double coat.
+I evaluate this factor specifically for Golden Retriever dogs, accounting for their large size, high energy level, and long double coat.

 Account for shedding.

-The Golden Retriever's long double coat sheds seasonally (and often year-round).
-Any dog toy that touches their body will collect fur.
-Choose products with removable, washable components and keep a lint roller nearby.
+The Golden Retriever's long double coat sheds seasonally (and usually year-round -- Maple's fur is on everything I own).
+Any dog toy touching their body will collect fur.
+Choose products with removable, washable components.

 Challenge their mind.

-The Golden Retriever is exceptionally smart and gets bored quickly.
-If a product does not engage them mentally, they will lose interest fast.
-Look for products with variable difficulty or multiple ways to interact.
+The Golden Retriever is exceptionally smart and bores quickly.
+If a product doesn't engage them mentally, they'll lose interest fast.
+Look for variable difficulty or multiple ways to interact.

 Read reviews from other Golden Retriever owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Golden Retriever owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Golden Retriever" within the review section.
+Filter Amazon reviews by searching "Golden Retriever" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations